-Our farm is also an education center that welcomes Bay Area students, residents, families and curious visitors to our public programs and events.
-Since opening our gates in 2011, more than 30,000 participants have attended farm programs.
-Along with celebrating the major Jewish agricultural holidays, we also host a full calendar of agricultural and Jewish-themed programs, workshops, festivals, and performances, and lectures for the general public.
+Our farm is an education center.
+We welcome Bay Area students, residents, families, and curious visitors to our public programs and events.
+Since opening our gates in 2011, more than 50,000 participants have attended farm programs.
+We host a full calendar of agricultural, and Jewish-themed and secular programs, workshops, festivals, and performances, and lectures for the general public.
 We have youth camps in the summer, winter, and spring and thousands of students come to the farm each year for a range of educational programs.